-As of December 3, 2019, we had three issued patents in the United States and 14 provisional or pending U.S. patent applications.
-We also had nine patents issued in non-U.S. jurisdictions, and seven pending Patent Cooperation Treaty or other jurisdictions patent applications, which are the counterparts of our U.S. patent applications.
+As of January 8, 2020, we had three issued patents in the United States and 10 provisional or pending U.S. patent applications.
+We also had three patents issued in each of Israel, Japan and China, three pending patent applications in the European Patent Office, three pending patent applications in Korea and three pending Patent Cooperation Treaty patent applications, which are the counterparts of our U.S. patent applications.
 Our issued patents expire between the years 2032 and 2034, and are directed to various features and combinations of features of the Nanox.Arc.